zecho/StoneApple/README.md

 General idea
 ------------

-The goal is to have a *blog* running on Silex + Pomm, which actually will have tests (TDD/BDD) in the future but that part is still under construction.
+The goal is to have a *blog* (test webapplication) running on a Postgres db using Silex + Pomm.
+And because everything should be tested, I'm throwing Behat/Mink into the mix.

 Installation